Last Updated on January 23, 2023 by Maryam Siddiqui

 1. Sign a contract

 You can formalize a contract in different ways around the world.
-In the case of the Portuguese legal system, it is very important to have a written signed contract.
+In the case of the Portuguese legal system, it is very important to have a written, signed contract.
+They take bureaucracy very seriously.

 The name of the lease or rental agreement in Portugal is “Contrato de Arrendamento”.
 There are some mandatory requirements for this type of contract, such as: